Oak Glen, San Bernardino County, California: History

-One of the most scenic historic spots in Southern California is nestled in the heart of apple country in Oak Glen, California where the summers are cooler and the winters dusted with snow.
-The five mile scenic loop of 30+ ranches, farms and businesses are open year-round.
-You will see one of the most scenic byways Southern California has to offer.

 Enoch Parrish opened the first apple orchard in 1876, followed by the Wilshire family.
 The Rivers brothers and their families came to Oak Glen in 1906.
 Their orchard, Los Rios Rancho (Spanish for "The Rivers Ranch"), is still in operation, as are many of the other original orchards and ranches in the area.
 The Law family came into the area with its own apple orchard in the early 1930s and built the first roadside packinghouse, first restaurant and gift shop soon after.
-Various other shops.

-In 1996, The Wildlands Conservancy acquired Los Rios Rancho to ensure the rural feel was retained.
+In 1996, The Wildlands Conservancy acquired Los Rios Rancho to ensure that the rural feel was retained.
 The orchard is leased for apple growing.
 The conservancy opened Oak Glen Preserve to the public providing hiking trails and picnic areas.
 They acquired additional land in the area particularly peaks to ensure the scenic backdrop persists.
 A large number of families visit Oak Glen for festivities and events offered by Los Rios Rancho and The Wildlands Conservancy.

-Los Rios Rancho a 103-year-old ranch; Southern California's largest historical apple ranch, located in the heart of apple country, draws more than 300,000 visitors yearly who make the scenic drive to Oak Glen to pick apples, picnic and hike as well as enjoy the homemade apple pies and freshly pressed cider.
-Joseph E. Wilshire, who helped make the Oak Glen area famous for apple growing in the early 1900s had realized early on the suitability of The Glen for growing bountiful apples and began buying land where with his brothers George, Henry and Edward began the Wilshire legacy.
+Los Rios Rancho a 103-year-old apple ranch draws more than 300,000 visitors yearly.
+Joseph E. Wilshire, who helped make the Oak Glen area famous for apple growing in the early 1900s had realized early on the suitability of The Glen for growing apples and began buying land where with his brothers.